spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configurable-product-flow-chart.md

 ### Phase 6

 * After the successful configuration, the customer is redirected to the configurator gateway with a configuration response.
-* The gateway URL does not equal to the back URL, it’s a fixed known URL.
+* The gateway URL does not equal to the back URL; it’s a fixed known URL.

 ### Phase 7